schoeberl/chisel-bootcamp/FAQ.md

     x(n, m)

 This will extract wire n downto m both incluced.
 Here it is important to know that n >= m, otherwise Chisel will throw a hard to understand error.

+## Error msgs
+### firrtl.passes.CheckFlows$WrongFlow:  @[cmdx.sc xx:xx]: [module xxxx]  Expression _T is used as a SinkFlow but can only be used as a SourceFlow.

+You can't bind some wires of a output bus.
+Either none or all in one expression.
+A workaround is to declare a bus where you can bind part of the wires.
+Then bind this bus to the output bus